How to reduce stamp duty

 What can I do if I can’t reduce my stamp duty?

 Unfortunately, Stamp Duty is often unavoidable — especially when buying an expensive property.
-Even if you find a way to reduce your stamp duty bill, it might not be worth it.

 While you may not be able to avoid a hefty stamp duty bill, there are plenty of other ways to reduce costs — and we can help.
 Our smart decisioning tech discovers all the budget boosting schemes you’re eligible for from across the market, to help you boost your affordability to get on the ladder sooner, and for less.
 Create your free Tembo plan to discover all the schemes you’re eligible for.